Health Focus

 The red flag test: Does it sound too good to be true?
 It is.
 Does it promise specific medical results without FDA approval?
 It's lying.
 Are the before-and-after photos suspiciously perfect?
 Yeah, those are fake.

 Regular intermittent fasting?
 Fine for some people.
-But these ultra-restrictive versions—like 48-hour fasts every week—are just rebranded eating disorders.
+But dangerous biohacking trends like ultra-restrictive 48-hour fasts every week or tracking every single biological metric until you're stressed out—are just rebranded eating disorders.
 They wreck your hormones, tank your sleep, spike anxiety, and set you up for the classic yo-yo diet cycle.

 Sustainable eating beats extreme restriction every single time.